turingschool/frontend-mod-1-prework/section4/README.md

 - dot notation - *indicates a name/key associated with an object; can be used to print a value or assign it to an object* `console.log(key.value)` `key.value = 1`
 - method - *function attached to an object, assigns a function to a property*
-- class (in JavaScript) - *template for creating objects, allows you to specify properties and behaviors*
+- class (in JavaScript) - *template for creating objects, allows you to specify properties and behaviors, creating an object "type"*
 - object instance - *a specific object belonging to a class*
-- properties - *values associated with an object*
+- properties - *values associated with a specific object, declared inside of the constructor inside of the class*

 ### JavaScript Reserved Keywords

 - `class` - *creates a new class with a given name*
 - `constructor` - *special method of a `class` for creating and initializing an object of that class*
-- `new` - *invokes a class/constructor function*
+- `new` - *creates an object instance, invokes a class/constructor function*

 ## Part A How You Spend Your Time